Deltares/Wflow.jl/docs/src/model_docs/params_lateral.md

 soil related parameters `f`, `soilthickness`, `z_exp`, `theta_s` and `theta_r` are derived from the vertical `SBM` concept (including unit conversion for `f`, `z_exp` and `soilthickness`), and can be listed in the TOML configuration file under `[input.vertical]`, to map the internal model parameter to the external netCDF variable.
-The internal slope model parameter `beta_l` is set through the TOML file as follows:
+The internal slope model parameter `slope` is set through the TOML file as follows:

 ```toml